QuesmaOrg/red-team-testbed-for-gpt-oss/README.md

 - **Reproducibility**: From manual tweaking to automated harness
 - **Methodological Insight**: From basic prompts to general frameworks

-Use the testbed to identify and document promising vulnerabilities that judges can evaluate.
+Use the toolkit to identify and document promising vulnerabilities that judges can evaluate.

 ## Findings Format